ACM40960/project-diwa13/README.md

 ### 🤖 Models Considered:

-We have a binary classification Problem since we are trying to predict whether or not a individual has heart disease or not.
+We have a binary classification Problem since we are trying to predict whether or not a individual has heart disease.
 Based on this problem Statement we are considering the following models.

 - Logistic Regression